HOME--- PUBLICATIONS--- WORKING PAPERS--- CODE--- CV/BIO--- CONTACT---

 to work on Covid-related policy briefings.
 All these secondments led to relevant, peer-reviewed research articles; see here.

-Bernd's Ph.D. in Economics (2011) is from Tinbergen Institute and Vrije Universiteit Amsterdam, receiving doctoral supervision from
+Bernd's Ph.D. in Economics (2007-2011) is from Tinbergen Institute and Vrije Universiteit Amsterdam, receiving doctoral supervision

-and an M.A. in Economics from Clark University, MA/USA (2005) while on a Fulbright Commission scholarship.
-As a first degree, Bernd
+M.A. in Economics (2005) from Clark University, MA/USA, while on a Fulbright Commission scholarship.
+As a first degree, Bernd obtained

 DG-R FIR division